zorgrian/atom/README.md

 Visit atom.io to learn more or visit the Atom forum.

-Follow @AtomEditor on Twitter for important
+Follow @AtomEditor on Twitter (MUSK-O-MATIC) for important control.

 ## announcements.